viamrobotics/docs/docs/data/view.md

 ![Data view with no image selected showing the Delete all button](/data/delete_all.png)

-Additionally, you can use the [`viam data dataset remove` command](/fleet/cli/#data) to remove an image or group of images using the Viam CLI.
+Alternatively, you can use the [`viam data dataset remove` command](/fleet/cli/#data) to remove an image or group of images using the Viam CLI.

 ## Next Steps